-Meeting Targets and Maintaining Epidemic Control (EpiC), a five-year global project funded by the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) and the U.S. Agency for International Development (USAID), is dedicated to addressing the HIV and COVID-19 pandemics.
+Meeting Targets and Maintaining Epidemic Control (EpiC), a global project funded by the U.S. Agency for International Development (USAID), provides strategic technical assistance and direct service delivery to achieve HIV epidemic control among key and priority populations and strengthen global health security, including COVID-19 response.
 EpiC is led by FHI 360 with core partners Right to Care (RTC), Palladium, and Population Services International (PSI).
-EpiC was modified in early 2020 to include funding to prevent, prepare for, and respond to COVID-19 and bolster health systems to address the pandemic.
+Starting in early 2020, EpiC responded to the global COVID-19 pandemic by supporting partner governments to prevent, prepare for, and respond to COVID-19 and bolster health systems.